system76/takehome_web_be/README.md

 You can now visit [`localhost:4000`](http://localhost:4000) from your browser to see the app running.

-Alternatively, you can run both the database and the app itself in a docke environment using [Docker compose](https://docs.docker.com/compose/):
+Alternatively, you can run both the database and the app itself in a Docker environment using [Docker compose](https://docs.docker.com/compose/):

 ```shell
 docker-compose build